15 Things You Should Know About Dogs Playing Poker

 Coolidge went by the nickname "Cash" and has been described as a hustler whose résumé showed quite a few career changes.
 Before he was painting for calendars, he worked painting street signs and houses and also tried his hand at being a druggist, an art teacher, and cartoonist.
 He also started his own bank and his own newspaper.
 So perhaps the pooches who are always looking for the angles represented Coolidge’s own ambitions.

-7. kITSCH OR NOT, Dogs Playing Poker paintings sell for big bucks.
+7. Kitsch or not, Dogs Playing Poker paintings sell for big bucks.

-A 1998 auction saw a Coolidge original sell for $74,000 at Sotheby's.
-Then in 2005, A Bold Bluff and Waterloo: Two were put up for auction in Doyle New York’s Dogs in Art Auction.
+A 1998 auction saw a Coolidge original sell for $74,000 at Sotheby’s.
+Then, in 2005, A Bold Bluff and Waterloo: Two were put up for auction in Doyle New York’s Dogs in Art Auction.
 Before they hit the block, predictions were made that the pair of rare paintings would fetch $30,000 to $50,000.
-But an anonymous bidder ultimately paid a whopping $590,400 for them, setting a record for the sale of Coolidge works.
+But an anonymous bidder ultimately paid a whopping $590,400 for them.
+“A lot of people came to speculate on the piece, a lot of whom were outside our traditional area of collectors,” Alan Fausel, then the senior vice president of paintings at Doyle, told CNN.
+“It was a once in a lifetime opportunity.”
+In 2015, that record-breaking price was surpassed when Coolidge’s Poker Game sold for $658,000.

-Auction notes from the Doyle event explain, "The (paintings') sequential narrative follows the same 'players' in the course of a hand of poker.
+Auction notes from the Doyle event explain, “The sequential narrative follows the same ‘players’ in the course of a hand of poker.
 In the first (A Bold Bluff), our main character, the St. Bernard, holds a weak hand as the rest of the crew maintains their best poker faces.
-In the following scene (Waterloo: Two), we see the St. Bernard raking in the large pot, much to the very obvious dismay of his fellow players."
+In the following scene (Waterloo: Two), we see the St. Bernard raking in the large pot, much to the very obvious dismay of his fellow players.”

 9. Not all of the Dogs Playing Poker series fit the name.